Liga Veneta Repubblica: Alliance with Liga Veneta

 In 2017 Comencini and other INV leaders were briefly members of Great North (GN), a liberal and federalist party.
 In 2018 the party elected Gianluigi Sette, while Comencini was appointed national president.
 In the 2019 local elections, the LVR stood with its own lists in San Bonifacio, Negrar di Valpolicella and Arzignano.

 For the 2020 regional election the party directly entered in alliance with the LV, something that had not happened officially since the two parties divided in 1998.
 In the election, the LV sponsored three lists, its party list, Zaia's personal list and the "Venetian Autonomy List", whose logo was the LVR's one with minor modifications, especially "List" instead of "Liga" and the "Autonomy" banner in the lower part, along with LVR's acronym.
 The LVR obtained 2.4% of the vote and had Tomas Piccinini elected to the Regional Council.

 In July 2025 Gianantonio Da Re, a former leader of the LV who had been ejected from Lega in 2024, while still being a member of the LN, joined the party.
-The party planned to run along with the LV in the upcoming 2025 regional election, otherwise it could stand alone with Da Re as candidate for President.
-However, while the LV agreed to continue the alliance, it posed a veto on Da Re, who was thus excluded from the LVR's slates, but finally ended up as an independent candidate for FI.
-It was also decided that the LVR's list would be home also some IV candidates, as Morosin and Luigi Boldo, as well as independent Venetists, such as Daniele Stival and Gianluca Panto.
+The party planned to run along with the LV in the upcoming 2025 regional election, otherwise it could stand alone with Da Re as candidate for president.
+However, while the LV agreed to continue the alliance, it posed a veto on Da Re, who was thus excluded from the LVR's slates, and finally ended up as an independent candidate for FI.
+It was also decided that the LVR's list would include some IV candidates, as Morosin and Luigi Boldo, as well as independent Venetists, as Daniele Stival and Gianluca Panto.
+In the election, the party won 1.8% of the vote and one seat for Morosin.

+In the 2026 local elections the party ran in a few places, obtaining its best result in Arzignano, where it won 10.1% of the vote and its member Riccardo Masiero, who was supported by some centre-right parties but not the LV, was elected mayor by a landslide 68.5%, defeating the outgoing government led by LV.